-SPUNJ founder Sarah Parlow and NextGenChef founder Justine Reichman spoke to fashion industry experts Divya Demato, Fatima Anwar and PC Chandra about Greenwashing- false claims that brands and companies make about their environmental impact.
+SPUNJ founder Sarah Parlow and NextGenChef founder Justine Reichman spoke with three fashion industry experts about Greenwashing- the false claims brands and companies make about their environmental impact.

-The discussion focused around ways to verify sustainable practices, let you know what issues really matter and what questions to ask to make informed purchases.
-See link to the video below.
+The discussion focused around ways to verify sustainable practices, what questions to ask to make informed purchases and the issues that really matter.
+Find out about the guests and see the link to the full talk below.

 Co-host Divya Demato is the CEO & Co-Founder of GoodOps, a sustainable supply chain consultancy that partners with companies to develop, accelerate and transform environmentally & socially responsible operations.
 Since 2003, Divya has worked around the world with iconic startups and Fortune 500s on their global sourcing, logistics & e-commerce strategies.
 She’s an Advisor to Rethink Food, Unreasonable Impact and NEXUS Global, and is the Chairwoman of ACCOUNTABLE.

 Fatima Anwar is the Founder and CEO of Ethical & Sustainable Sourcing, a supply chain consultancy firm that connects apparel brands with sustainable and ethical manufacturers.
 She works with manufacturers to reduce carbon emissions, conserve water, and to source responsibly while helping brands streamline and improve their supply chains.
 A large part of her time is dedicated to advocacy to demystify sustainability and the supply chain, which lead to the creation of her podcast Straight From The Source – dedicated to apparel sourcing.